 Empowering children, youth, and families with HIV/AIDS.

-Providing support and services for domestic violence and sexual assault survivors with programming specific to LGBT people.
+Providing support and services for domestic violence and sexual assault survivors with programming specific to LGBTQ people.

-National legal organization whose mission is to achieve full recognition of the civil rights of LGBT and those with HIV through impact litigation, education and public policy work.
+National legal organization whose mission is to achieve full recognition of the civil rights of LGBTQ and those with HIV through impact litigation, education, and public policy work.

 Legal Services of Northern California

 Legal firm prioritizing low income populations.
 LSNC hosts a free, monthly clinic at the Center every 4th Monday by appointment.

 National legal organization committed to advancing the civil and human rights of LGBTQ people and their families through litigation, legislation, policy, and public education.